dysbulic/tip/resume/Filecoin Next Step Grant Proposal.md

 This grant would cover the cost of a few months of Aura, Neo4j's cloud instances which run ~$75 / month at the low end.

-Ultimately, I want to use this interface to allow users to create composites from hundreds of thousands of SVGs to design wraps for 13 Cybertrucks which I get to have access to for a year before they go to the auction winners.
+Ultimately, I want to use this interface to allow users to create composites from hundreds of thousands of SVGs to design wraps for 13 Cybertrucks which I get to have for a year before they go to the auction winners.

 <p align="center">
   <img src="https://github.com/dhappy/forests/raw/main/public/cybertruck.svg"